chmduquesne/blog/content/diceware.md

 Category: howto
 Tags: security, passphrase

-Lurking on the archlinux [wiki][1], I found a very interesting [resource][2] for choosing a strong, easy to remember passphrase.
-It's called the **diceware method**.
+Lurking on the archlinux [wiki][1], I found a very interesting resource for choosing a strong, easy to remember passphrase.
+It's called the [diceware method][2].
 You basically pick a die and throw it repeatedly to determine the words of your passphrase.

 To associate a word with the results of the die, you are given a list of words that looks like what follows: